Available to present remotely/virtually.

-Tom Moncure was named as University Counsel for George Mason University by Attorney General Judith Williams Jadgmann in January of 2006.
-Prior to this appointment, he had served as Senior Counsel to two Attorneys General with the primary responsibility of managing Special (outside) Counsel throughout the Commonwealth.
+Tom Moncure retired as University Counsel for George Mason University in 2017.
+Previously, he had served as Senior Counsel to two Attorneys General with the primary responsibility of managing Special (outside) Counsel throughout the Commonwealth.
 Additional duties as Senior Counsel involved the active representation of several state agencies – to include one educational institution – and the drafting of official legal opinions.
 He served as the Attorney General’s designee on the Virginia Military Advisory Council and the Virginia Freedom of Information Advisory Council.

 Admitted to the Virginia Bar in 1979, he began his legal career as a general trial practitioner in courts of the Commonwealth.
 He was also appointed by the Circuit Judges as Assistant Commissioner of Accounts with the responsibility for auditing and approving fiduciary reports.
 Additionally, he was appointed by the Supreme Court of Virginia to serve on Medical Malpractice Review Panels.
 Other significant legal experience includes employment as Assistant General Counsel for the National Rifle Association and election as Clerk of the Circuit Court for the County of Stafford.
 Legal publications include two law review articles and book reviews for The Virginia Lawyer.